sinai-uja/textflow/README.md

             </ul>
         </ul>

         So, to access children of level Words we can use "Phrases/Words" in filter or analyze.
-As the same mode, we can use "Phrases/Words/text" to access a text(value of metadata dictionary) at the Words level in functions like filterMetadata or analyze.
+In the same mode, we can use "Phrases/Words/text" to access a text(value of metadata dictionary) at the Words level in functions like filterMetadata or analyze.

-+ **Analyzers:** the analyzers provides methods to analyze sequences and store the result in a sequence.
++ **Analyzers:** The analyzers provide methods to analyze sequences and store the result in a sequence.
 These analyzers can analyze the metadata of a sequence or the children of a sequence.
 And can store the result in any of these dictionaries (metadata or children).

 # Files

- - **[INSTALL.md](https://gitlab.ujaen.es/jcollado/textflow/blob/master/INSTALL.md):** A guide to make this project work on your local environment.
+ - **[INSTALL.md](https://gitlab.ujaen.es/jcollado/textflow/blob/master/INSTALL.md):** A guide to make this project work in your local environment.

 ### ./textFlow

 - **[Analyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/Analyzer.py):** This module provides an abstract class with methods for the calculation of different metrics on a sequence.

-- **[ComplexityAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/ComplexityAnalyzer.py):** This module provides a class methods for the calculation of different complexity metrics on a sequence.
+- **[ComplexityAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/ComplexityAnalyzer.py):** This module provides class methods for the calculation of different complexity metrics on a sequence.
 This class inherits from Analyzer.py

-- **[CREA_5000.txt](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/Crea-5000.txt):** A dataset of 5000 spanish words ordered by its absolute frequency.
+- **[CREA_5000.txt](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/Crea-5000.txt):** A dataset of 5000 Spanish words ordered by its absolute frequency.

-- **[EmotionAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/EmotionAnalyzer.py):** This module provides a class methods for the calculation of the emotions on a sequence.
+- **[EmotionAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/EmotionAnalyzer.py):** This module provides class methods for the calculation of the emotions on a sequence.
 This class inherits from Analyzer.py

-- **[LemmaAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/LemmaAnalyzer.py):** This module provides a class methods for the calculation of different lemma metrics on a sequence.
+- **[LemmaAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/LemmaAnalyzer.py):** This module provides class methods for the calculation of different lemma metrics on a sequence.
 This class inherits from Analyzer.py

 - **[LexicalDiversityAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/LexicalDiversityAnalyzer.py):** This module provides a class methods for the calculation of different lexical diversity measures.
 This class inherits from Analyzer.py

 - **[POSAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/POSAnalyzer.py):** This module provides a class methods for the calculation of different Part-of-speech metrics on a sequence.
 This class inherits from Analyzer.py

-- **[PolarityAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/PolarityAnalyzer.py):** This module provides a class methods for the calculation of the polarity on a sequence.
+- **[PolarityAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/PolarityAnalyzer.py):** This module provides class methods for the calculation of the polarity on a sequence.
 This class inherits from Analyzer.py

-- **[Sequence.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/Sequence.py):** This module provides an abstract class with methods for creating sequences from dfferent sources.
-A sequence contains 2 dictionaries, one for metadata and other for the subsequence of this sequence.
+- **[Sequence.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/Sequence.py):** This module provides an abstract class with methods for creating sequences from different sources.
+A sequence contains 2 dictionaries, one for metadata and the other for the subsequence of this sequence.

 - **[SequenceDirectory.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/SequenceDirectory.py):** This module provides methods for creating a sequence from a directory.